laboon/CS1530/lectures/lecture16-legacy-code.md

   * Identifying seams - places where you can make changes without modifying code
   * Or inflection points - places where code changes are localized, not going to cause problems elsewhere
   * Move TUFs (test-unfriendly features) out of TUCs (test-unfriendly constructs)
+    * What are TUFs?
+Things that are hard to test
+      * Database connections, file I/O, network interfaces, etc.
+    * What are TUCs?
+Areas it's hard to test things in
+      * Constructors, destructors, final methods, static methods, private methods..

 * Further reading:
   * Essay, "Working Effectively with Legacy Code" by Michael Feathers. http://www.objectmentor.com/resources/articles/WorkingEffectivelyWithLegacyCode.pdf